What is the IMF? What it has said about UK economy, who is involved in organisation, what does it stand for?

 While the organisation has had success in the past by getting Mexico and Brazil through their respective economic crises, it has been criticised for being too heavy-handed in other situations.
 For example, when Greece’s economy collapsed in 2009, the austerity measures it demanded the country introduce were deemed to have damaged the Greek economy and its society.

 Usually, most of the organisation’s work focuses on developing countries.
-It means the intervention it made on the UK economy in September 2022 - one of the G7 group of the world’s richest nations - is unprecedented.
+It means the intervention it made on the UK economy in September 2022 was unprecedented.

 What did IMF say about Liz Truss economic plans?